anthonyscorrea/cmba-bylaws/docs/02-league-policy.md

 #### Forfeit
 If a game is forfeited, the following applies:

-1. The forfeiting team must pay, at the time of the forfeit, the full cost of the umpire(s), and shall be considered not in good standing as defined in [Classification; Standing](#classification-standing).
-Teams will be considered not in good standing until payment is made.
+1. The forfeiting team must pay, at the time of the forfeit, the full cost of the umpire(s), and shall be considered not in Good Standing as defined in [Classification; Standing](#classification-standing).
+Teams will be considered not in Good Standing until payment is made.
 1. The forfeiting team shall receive a loss and a minus two (-2) point standings penalty.
 1. The non-forfeiting team shall receive a 7 runs to 0 runs win in the standings and is entitled to a full (2) standings points.
 1. The forfeiting team must pay the full cost of umpire fees for the forfeited game.